Aidenwebb/aidenwebb.github.io/blog/content/posts/2018-08-05-how-to-fix-conflicting-proxy-addresses-in-o365-when-creating-a-mailbox/index.md

 ## The Fix

-1. Connect to Office365 / Exchange as an admin via Powershell
+1. Connect to Office365 / Exchange as an admin via PowerShell

     ```powershell
     $UserCredential = Get-Credential